Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 If you secure a debt consolidation loan with your home or car, defaulting means the lender can seize that asset.
 Only choose a secured loan if you're confident in your ability to make payments.

 The best lender for you depends on your credit profile, loan amount needed, and preferences for online versus in-person service.
-When researching options, consider exploring debt consolidation companies to compare different approaches.
+When researching options, consider exploring the best debt consolidation companies to compare different approaches.

 Top Online Lenders

-Discover earns top marks for low APRs starting at 7.99%, no fees (no origination, prepayment, or late fees), and direct creditor payment within one business day.
-They also provide 7-day customer service and an easy-to-use mobile app.
+Discover earns top marks for low APRs of about 7.99% to 24.99%, no fees (no origination, late, or NSF fees), and direct creditor payment within one business day.
+Their maximum loan amount is around $40,000, smaller than SoFi or LightStream.

-Happy Money specializes in credit card debt consolidation with instant pre-qualification that doesn't affect your credit score.
-Their APR range of 7.95%-29.99% and partnerships with credit unions make them accessible to more borrowers.
+Happy Money specializes in credit card debt consolidation with APRs from about 7.95% to 35.99%, loan amounts of $5,000 to $50,000, and instant pre-qualification that doesn't affect your credit score.
+Partnerships with credit unions make them accessible to more borrowers.

 Credit Unions